-- 17.18.11 For supervisory approval purposes, supervisors should require the insurer to submit sufficient information for them to be able to approve the use of the internal model for regulatory capital purposes and to give confidence to the supervisor that the insurer is appropriately carrying out its responsibility to manage its risks and protect the interests of policyholders.
-This should include the results of analysis conducted under the "statistical quality test", "calibration test" and "use test".
-While supervisors should have the power to determine the exact nature and scope of the information they require, supervisory reporting should be appropriate to the nature, scale and complexity of an insurer's business. - 17.18.12 The level of information on internal models necessary to allow meaningful assessment by supervisors would be expected to include appropriate information regarding the insurer's risk and capital management strategy for example, how the model is embedded into the insurer's governance procedures, overall business strategy, operational procedures and risk processes.
-An insurer should report details of the risks assessed by the model, including how these are identified and measured, as well as information on the results of the internal model analysis, the economic capital derived from these results and how the results of the internal model approach.41
+- 17.18.4 Regular reporting should include the results of analysis conducted against the criteria of the statistical quality test, calibration test and use test as well as regular validation.
+While involved supervisors should determine the exact nature and scope of the information they require, supervisory reporting should be appropriate to the nature, scale and complexity of an insurer's business. - 17.18.5 The level of information on internal models necessary to allow meaningful assessment by supervisors would be expected to include appropriate information regarding the insurer's risk and capital management strategy for example, how the model is embedded into the insurer's governance procedures, overall business strategy, operational procedures and risk processes.
+An insurer should report details of the risks assessed by the model, including how these are identified and measured, as well as information on the results of the internal model analysis, the economic capital derived from these results and how the results of the internal model compare to those derived from the standardised approach.
+Supervisors may require the estimation of the regulatory capital requirements using a standardised approach as needed.